The following document was sent out regularly on the DNA-NEWBIES mailing list.

 When you are no longer a newbie feel free to stay and help.
-However you may pose your more advanced questions on the rootsweb list for DNA and genealogy or the one for autosomal DNA:
+However you may pose your more advanced questions on the group for DNA and genealogy:

 There is a standards document published here:

 That document is intended to provide ethical and usage standards for the genealogical community to follow when purchasing, recommending, sharing, or writing about the results of DNA testing for ancestry.

 Every year there is also Genetic Genealogy Ireland which has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw

 see the report from Debbie